 As with all Dav Pikey’s work, there is strong emphasis on creative use of logic and great encouragement not to be scared of mistakes, and to trust your own impulses.
 After all, who knows what makes you laugh better than you do?
 The range of techniques and styles covered in the eight chapters range from typical Dog Man-style antics to poetry comics, photographic fumetti comics and auto-bio comics demonstrated very simply and effectively by the class.
 It all makes this book an extremely effective tool for teaching children how to think about themselves as creators.

 Cat Kid Comic Club is a non-threatening, encouraging, entry-level introduction to comics creation for any child, with enough here to keep them busy for months.
-Book two is promised to follow soon.
+Perspectives is next..